samplemaker/freefem_matlab_octave_plot/README.md

 ## ffpdeplot3D()

 The purpose of the library function `ffpdeplot3D()` is to create cross-sections, to selectively plot boundaries and to create quiver3() plots from 3D simulation data.
-See also the example [3D-Parallel Plate Capacitor](#3dcapacitorexample).
-Note: This function is still under construction.
+This function is still under construction.

 #### Synopsis